tasmota/docs/docs/Scripting-Language.md

  `xs` = optional xs (default 200)
  `txt1` = text of 1. entry
  `txt2` = text of 2. entry and so on
+ if txt1 text is "#g" a list of GPIOs ist presented, those already used greyed out
+ if txt1 starts with # and a number range like "#5-10" an number range from 5 to 10 ist presented

+ special selector for SML descriptor files
+ `smlpd(json_url label sel)`
+ `json_url` = url of a json file with directory of descriptor files
+ `label` = label text
+ `sel` = variable of selected entry

 #### Radio button